Leokuf/Codex/Philosophy/Rules.md

 - Make conversation with everyone.
 - Don't categorize or overthink friendship.
 - If someone contacts you, always respond.

+# Society
+- Elevate the stories of the exiles.
 - Be suspicious of people with many followers and few friends.

 # Technology